iMikie/Semantic-UI-Rails/README.md

 ###Let's create some UI!

 Let's add some semantic-ui to our Rails app!
-Take a look at our image above.
-Our little example website will have a nice background image, a menu to take us to 4 different pages and the first page will be our user signup example.
+Our example website will have a nice background image, a menu to take us to 4 different pages and the first page will be our user signup example.
 Later, we'll also create a vertical menu to demonstrate mobile responsive design.

--

-Eventually all 4 pages in this repo should get filled out with examples so don't be surprised if you fork this repo and find them there and the "example" filenames have been changed to something more descriptive.

--

-Let's create 4 blank web pages,  in a new folder, **`views/semantic**`:
+Let's create the 4 blank web pages.
+Create a new folder inside the views, **`views/semantic**` and create 4 files there

 ```sh
 cd app/views